 WARNING!
-Before beginning the cleaning process, check to ensure the rifle is not loaded.
+Before beginning the cleaning process, check to ensure the rifle is unloaded.
 (See the Unloading the Rifle section on page 9.)

 WARNING!
-Wear eye protection, such as shooting glasses or goggles, when disassembling your firearm to protect your eyes from tensioned parts, such as springs that could be dislodged during disassembly.
+You should wear eye protection, such as shooting glasses or goggles, when cleaning your firearm to protect your eyes from tensioned parts, such as springs, that may become dislodged during disassembly.

 - 1. Obtain a quality cleaning kit and thoroughly review the manufacturer's instructions. - 2.
 Follow the rifle field stripping procedures.
-(See page 10) - 3.
+(See page 10.) - 3.
 To clean the barrel, select the correct caliber cleaning brush and attach it to a cleaning rod. - 4.
 Dampen the brush with gun cleaning solvent and then push the brush through the barrel several times. - 5.
-Remove the brush and attach a correctly sized cloth cleaning patch to the cleaning rod and push it through the barrel several times to remove loosened fouling. - 6.
-Repeat this process with the brush and cleaning patches until a final patch comes out clean after swabbing the bore.
+Remove the brush and attach a correctly sized cloth cleaning patch to the cleaning rod and push it through the barrel several times to remove loosened fouling.

+- 6. Repeat this process with the brush and cleaning patches until a final patch comes out clean after swabbing the bore.
 Lightly oil the bore. - 7.
 Remove shooting residue from the rifle's action parts and outer surfaces by wiping them with a soft cloth dabbed in gun cleaning solvent.
-Be sure to remove all excess solvent and dry the parts.

-8. Finally, wipe down all outer surfaces with a soft cloth dipped in a good quality gun oil.
+Then be sure to remove all excess solvent and dry them. - 8.
+Finally, wipe down all outer surfaces with a soft cloth dipped in a good quality gun oil.